 Term insurance in the 20s:

 Your 20s are the perfect time to start a term insurance age limit plan.
 Premiums are at their lowest, thanks to your youthful health.
 It’s the ideal stage to lock in a large sum assured at an affordable cost.
 Plus, starting early builds financial discipline and sets the foundation for long-term financial planning.
 You’ll enjoy lower premiums for decades while ensuring your family’s financial security.
-Even if you don’t have dependents now, investing in term insurance in your 20s is a smart move.
+Even if you don’t have dependents now, investing in term insurance in 20s is a smart move.

 Term insurance in the 30s: